ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 # Security Considerations

-As this document is intended to create discussion and consensus and introduces no security considerations of its own.
+As this document is intended to create discussion and consensus, it introduces no security considerations of its own.

 --- back